Telerik-Verified-Plugins/SecureHTTP-DemoApp/Secure HTTP/Plugins/SecureHTTP-0.1.7/README.md

  - Android - [http-request](https://github.com/kevinsawicki/http-request)

 We made a few modifications to http-request.
 They can be found in a separate repo here: https://github.com/wymsee/http-request

+## Limitations

+This plugin isn't equivalent to using XMLHttpRequest or Ajax calls in Javascript.
+For instance, the following features are currently not supported:

+- cookies support (a cookie set by a request isn't sent in subsequent requests)
+- read content of error responses (only the HTTP status code and message are returned)
+- read returned HTTP headers (e.g. in case security tokens are returned as headers)

+Take this into account when using this plugin into your application.

 ## License